 Traveling is amazing, but long flights can be brutal.
-I’ve had my fair share of long flights over the years thanks to international travel, so today I want to share with you some of my tips for surviving a long flight sitting in economy.
+I’ve had my fair share of long flights over the years thanks to international travel, so today I want to share with you some of my tips for long flights to make them a little more bearable!

 Spring For the Exit Row

 To me, the extra $100-$200 can be worth it when it gives you 8 hours of increased comfort.
 If you haven’t planned ahead, ask at the gate and they might be able to upgrade you into one for free (which is something I’ve successfully done in the past).

 The in-flight music and movies probably aren’t going to cut it!
 Example: On the way to Ireland, the plane only had like 3 TV screens in economy and the sound was broken.
 Fail.
 There also aren’t always places to charge devices, so make sure to do that ahead of time!
 Fill your phones and tablets with movies, books, and music to keep you entertained.